livewires/web-building/sessions/1-setup.md

 </html>
 ```

+Save this file as `index.html`.
+The `index.html` file is really important; it tells your computer that it is the homepage for your website.
+Any other pages you create can be called anything else.

-Now open a browser and open up the file in your browser.
+Now open a web browser and open up your `index.html` file.
 You should have an empty page…

 ## Tags